HPSCTerrSys/TSMP_WorkflowGettingStarted/doc/content/directorystructure.md

 ## postpro/
 `postpro/` simply contains the **post-pro**cessed simulation results.
-The post-processing step is thereby very individual for each simulation and can vary from simple aggregation of simulation results to e.g. monthly files, to the calculation of further diagnostics derived from the original simulation results.
+The post-processing step is thereby very individual for each simulation and can vary from simple aggregation of simulation results (to e.g. monthly files), to the calculation of further diagnostics derived from the original simulation results.

 ## rundir/